Białowieża: History

 Before 1426, a wooden hunting lodge was built for King Władysław Jagiełło on the Łutownia River, in the middle of the Białowieża Forest.
 The lodge was probably one of the area's first permanent settlements, though the forest had already been penetrated by hunters from nearby areas and by the King himself, who hunted there.
 The wooden lodge was painted white and became the namesake for both the future village and the forest (Białowieża means White Tower in Polish).

 From 1538 the forest was protected by the laws of King Sigismund I the Old.
 However, until the times of John Casimir the forest was mostly unpopulated.
 Sporadic settlements were established in various places, but the manor in Białowieża was the only one to be permanent.
 In the late 17th century, several small villages were started for development of local iron ore deposits and tar production.
-The villages were populated with settlers from Masovia and Podlaskie and many of them still exist.
+The villages were populated with settlers from Mazovia and Podlachia and many of them still exist.

 At the end of the 16th century, probably around 1594, the royal court was moved to the area of today's Białowieża Glade.
 According to the inventory from 1696, Białowieża was a 25-morgic farm in the period in question.
 In 1710 Białowieża was affected by a plague epidemic.
 The settlement and the royal hunting court were burnt down, and the residents who avoided infection moved to a new place.
-About the burned village is reminiscent of a wooden Orthodox cross set up by the Browska Road, which according to one version means the place where the wooden Orthodox church was located, according to the other - the place where the village once ended.
+About the burned village is reminiscent of a wooden Orthodox cross set up by the Browska Road, which according to one version means the place where the wooden Orthodox church was located, according to the other, the place where the village once ended.
 In the mid-eighteenth century, August III built a new hunting palace in the area of today's Palace Park, whose first description comes from an inventory from 1773.
 On September 27, 1752, August III organized a great hunt in the Białowieża Forest.
 To commemorate this event, a sandstone obelisk was erected near the palace, in which the names of the hunting entourage and the number of slaughtered animals were engraved in Polish and German.
-In the years 1765-1780 Białowieża was ruled by the Lithuanian court Treasurer Antoni Tyzenhauz.
+In 1765-1780 Białowieża was ruled by the Lithuanian court Treasurer Antoni Tyzenhauz.
 In 1784 King Stanisław August Poniatowski came to Białowieża.
 There were the last royal hunts in the Białowieża Forest.